apuunDTU/ECHO-Lab---test4/README.md

 This is the ofical website to showcase all projects done at ECHO Lab.
 Each project is featured as a LAB note and includes a picture and a brief description of the project.
 Notes are meant to be short and concise, you can include links to documents or publications that are relevant to it.

-There is also a simple overview of the events.

 # Web Structure